jcummins42p/14_miniRT/README.txt

 needed to change normal vectors require some complex numbers and I have not yet looked closely into them.
 This is also required for the shape transformations.

+There are two rays cast per pixel:
+	the first from the camera to get the colour of the first object it meeets the second from that meeting point towards the light source, to get the brightness and distance of the spot light.

 Controls:
 	camera left	=	cam.point[_X]-- 	= numpad 4
 	camera right =	cam.point[_X]++		= numpad 6